Quasi-Experimental Shift-Share Research Designs: Introduction

-In other shift-share designs, the shocks are equilibrium objects that can be difficult to view as being quasi-experimentally assigned.
+In the second case, a researcher can think of quasi-experimental shocks which are not observed directly but are instead estimated in-sample in an initial step, potentially introducing biases.
 In the canonical estimation of regional labor supply elasticities by \textcite{Bartik1991}, for example, the shocks are measured as national industry growth rates.
 Such growth captures national industry labor demand shocks, which one may be willing to assume are as-good-as-randomly assigned across industries; however, industry growth rates also depend on unobserved regional labor supply shocks.
 We show that our framework can still apply to such settings by casting the industry employment growth rates as noisy estimates of latent quasi-experimental demand shocks and establishing conditions to ensure the supply-driven estimation error is asymptotically ignorable.
 These conditions are weaker if the latent shocks are estimated as leave-one-out averages.
 Although leave-one-out shift-share IV estimates do not have a convenient shock-level representation, we provide evidence that in the \textcite{Bartik1991} setting this leave-out adjustment is unimportant.

 Formally, our approach to SSIV relates to the analysis of IV estimators with many invalid instruments by \textcite{Kolesar2015}.
 Consistency in that setting follows when violations of individual instrument exclusion restrictions are uncorrelated with their first-stage effects.
 For quasi-experimental SSIV, the exposure shares can be thought of as a set of invalid instruments (per the \textcite{GPSS} interpretation), and our orthogonality condition requires their exclusion restriction violations to be uncorrelated with the shocks.
 Despite this formal similarity, we argue that shift-share identification is better understood through the quasi-random assignment of a single instrument (shocks), rather than through a large set of invalid instruments (exposure shares) that nevertheless produce a consistent estimate.
-This view is reinforced by our numerical equivalence, yields a natural shock-level identification condition, and suggests new validations and extensions of SSIV.
+This view is reinforced by our equivalence results, yields a natural shock-level identification condition, and suggests new validations and extensions of SSIV.